adarsh-shahi/blog-api/README.md

 Documented by [Dubem Obinna-Esiowu](https://github.com/Dubemobinna) - [LinkedIn](https://www.linkedin.com/in/dubemobinnaesiowu/) - [Twitter](https://twitter.com/thedocswriter)

-## Introduction
+## The basics

 The Blog API enables you to integrate the full functionality of a blog with your application by using the REST APIs.
 Applications can interact with the Blog API by sending and receiving data as JSON.
+The Blog API provides programmatic acess to data and functionality by allowing the `users` to `Post status`, `Post likes`, and do `comments`.

+## Using Blog API

 Using the Blog API, you can sign up, log in, create new articles, update older articles, fetch user data, update users on the platform, and more.
 This will create seamless connectivity and automate blogging processes on your application.

+## API version

+The Blog API is currently on version 1.0.

+## API structure

+The Blog API generally follows REST conventions.
+- Actions are usually represented by HTTP methods.
+- Responces use the generic JSON content type.
+The root url for the API is https://blog-api-dcha.onrender.com.

 ## Quickstart